fsharp/fsharp/README.md

 *   MonoAndroid
 *   MonoTouch

-The FSharp.Core.Mono.DelaySigned.3.1 is deployed with a version matching the current tag of the open source build, the Microsoft signed versions use a version which matches the current Microsoft signed versions of FSharp core.
+The FSharp.Core.Mono.DelaySigned.3.1 is normally deployed with a version matching the current tag of the open source build, the Microsoft signed versions use a version which matches the current Microsoft signed versions of FSharp core.